Yehor Yarmolyuk: 2024–present

 Yarmolyuk made a career-high 35 appearances during the 2024–25 season, 19 of them from the start.
 In May 2025, he signed a new six-year contract, with the option of a further year.
-Yarmolyuk began the 2025–26 season as an ever-present starter in league matches, predominantly alongside new signing Jordan Henderson.
+Following the departure of long-time midfield stalwart Christian Nørgaard during the 2025 off-season, Yarmolyuk started in 33 of his 42 appearances during the 2025–26 season.
+He scored once, his first goal for the club, in a 3–0 victory over Sunderland on 7 January 2026.

 International career

 Youth

 Yarmolyuk has been capped by Ukraine at youth level and notably made his U21 debut at age 16.
-He was named in the 2025 UEFA European U21 Championship squad and appeared in match prior to the team's group stage exit.
-Yarmolyuk was called into the U23 team's 2024 Maurice Revello Tournament squad and made four appearances in the tournament, scoring once and he converted a penalty in the shoot-out that decided the final versus Ivory Coast in Ukraine's favour.
+He was named in the 2025 UEFA European U21 Championship squad and appeared in each match prior to the team's group stage exit.
+Yarmolyuk was called into the U23 team's 2024 Maurice Revello Tournament squad and made four appearances in the tournament, scoring once.
+He converted a penalty in the shoot-out that decided the final versus Ivory Coast in Ukraine's favour.

 Senior

 On 16 May 2024, Yarmolyuk was named as a reserve in the senior Ukraine squad for a pre-Euro 2024 training camp and series of friendly matches.
-He was named in the senior squad for a pair of Nations League B group matches in November 2024 and he remained an unused substitute in both.
+He was named in the senior squad for a pair of Nations League B group matches in November 2024 and remained an unused substitute in both.
 Yarmolyuk won his second call-up for the 2024–25 Nations League promotion playoffs and he appeared in both matches.
+He became a regular member of the squad during the 2025–26 season.

 Style of play

-A central midfielder, Yarmolyuk can also "play as a number 6, 8 or even 10" and "is a very good pressing player, has a little bit of bite in his pressure and his technical abilities are good in terms of passing".
+A central midfielder, Yarmolyuk can also "play as a number 6, 8 or even 10" and "is a very good pressing player and has a little bit of bite in his pressure, and his technical abilities are good in terms of passing".
 Former Brentford head coach Thomas Frank stated that Yarmolyuk is "one of the best trainers.
 He trains hard and with good intensity – that’s the best way to get into the team".